 I am not really sure how to even describe how bad this entire stretch is.
 It involves a really steep climb to Kakasang La top on some nightmarish roads.
-Majority of the road is either dirt track or lose gravel.
-This is one of the roads in Ladakh that needs to traveled on in only a 4×4.
+The majority of the road is either dirt track or loose gravel.
+This is one of the roads in Ladakh that needs to be traveled on in only a 4×4.

-- SUV 4×4 – Doable but with extreme caution.
+- SUV 4×4 – Doable but with caution

 Zanskar Valley (Kargil to Padum)